system-zero/system-zero/data/docs/la.md

       The number of expressions should match, or else it will result to an OUT_OF_BOUNDS error.

-    or
+  # second form

     ar_symbol = [..., ...]

       in this case the mumber of expressions is considered the length of the array.
 If not, the interpreter will throw an OUT_OF_BOUNDS error.

-  - you can set all the array items with a specific value using:
+  # you can set _all_ the array items, with a specific value using:

     ar[*] = value

     *Note* that this syntax should attributed to S-Lang programming language.

-  - you can get or set an item from or to an array, using indices that can be negative.
+  # you can get or set an item from or to an array, using indices that can
+    be negative.
 Array indices are starting from zero, and -1 denotes the last item in the array.

+# Maps or Tables (this is a hybrid type, similar to associative arrays and structures)

+  # Map Declaration

+  var m = {}  # empty container

+  var mm = {
+    "one" = 1,
+    "two" = "string",
+    "fn"  = func (x) { return this.one * x },
+    private "privatevar" = "accessible only by the members of the map" }

+  - keys are only string types

+  # Accessing maps

+    mm.one
+    mm.fn (10)
+    mm.privatevar = "something" # this should fail

+  # the `this` keyword is being used from the members of the map and
+    provide access to the other fields.

+  # extending maps

+    mm.new = 1

+  # in those cases those field are accessible to their scope.
+    Members can be attributed as `private` only at the construction time, not even within the members at runtime.

 ```

 ## keywords and Operators (reserved):